-Updating your Intel BIOS is an important maintenance task that can improve hardware compatibility, system stability, security, and overall performance.
-However, BIOS updates must be executed carefully to avoid system failure.
-This guide explains safe and effective ways to update Intel BIOS on Windows, starting with driver preparation using Driver Talent X.
+Updating your Intel BIOS is an important maintenance task that can improve hardware compatibility, system stability, security, and overall system performance.
+However, because BIOS updates are sensitive operations, they must be performed carefully to avoid potential system failure.
+This guide explains safe and effective methods to update Intel BIOS on Windows, starting with proper system preparation—such as ensuring all essential drivers are up to date using tools like Driver Talent X—before proceeding with the BIOS update process.

 Method 1: Using Intel Driver & Support Assistant (Intel DSA)